Roles

 - Create one role per profile, not per individual.

 - Use the Companies table to enforce multi-tenant isolation.
-Leaving the table empty defeats company-level filtering for the role.
+Leaving it empty defeats company-level filtering for the role.

 - Use Copy when forking a role.
-Starting from an existing role with one or two grants flipped is much faster than rebuilding the checklist from scratch — and the result is closer to the source role's intent.
+Starting from an existing role with one or two grants flipped is faster than rebuilding the checklists from scratch — and the result is closer to the source role's intent.

 - Re-run Initialize Database (Database Connectors → NomaUBL) if the default